Cichlasoma blue jack dempsey

 Maintain these water conditions for optimal health and vibrant colors

 The current SKU 0423 fish is the 4-5 cm size, so it is a juvenile of a large species rather than a small community fish.
-At the time of live Shopify readback, the product was ACTIVE but the variant inventory was `0`.
 The listing therefore avoids hard delivery promises or discount copy and focuses on identity, care and planning for when stock is available again.

 FishBase lists Geophagus altifrons at up to 26.5 cm total length and places it in the Amazon River basin in Brazil.
 Maidenhead Aquatics notes that the species is known from many lower-middle Amazon tributaries, including the Rio Trombetas, and is often encountered in clear or blackwater settings over muddy or sandy substrates.
 That matters: this fish should be planned as a large, social, sand-sifting cichlid with a mature aquarium and careful tankmates.